Introduction

 3.

 Glaxo contends that because this information was disclosed in a trial transcript, trial exhibits, and volume 830 of the Federal Supplement, it remained secret with respect to the relevant scientific community.
-Although scientific literature searches rarely include legal libraries and courthouses,[21] the pharmaceutical industry has maintained interest in this patent litigation.
-Copies of trial transcripts have been purchased by those who follow this industry, numerous persons have examined the Glaxo I trial exhibits, and various representatives of other pharmaceutical companies have attended both trials.
+Although scientific literature searches rarely include legal libraries and courthouses, 21 the pharmaceutical industry has maintained interest in this patent litigation.
+Copies of trial transcripts have been purchased by those who follow this industry, numerous persons have examined the Glaxo / trial exhibits, and various representatives of other pharmaceutical companies have attended both trials.
 Nothing openly disclosed in either case would now be a secret to the relevant public.

-Glaxo argues that Novopharm cannot rely on the information's in-court publication, as it precipitated such publication by infringing upon Glaxo's patents in Glaxo I. While it is true that parties responsible for the dissemination of another's trade secret may not benefit from the disclosure, responsibility for dissemination of Glaxo's "confidential" information must fall on Glaxo.
-N.C.Gen.Stat. § 66-152(3)(b), adopting the language of the Uniform Trade Secrets Act, § 1(4)(ii), places upon trade secret owners an affirmative duty to take reasonable measures to maintain the information's secrecy as a definitional element of the property right.
+Glaxo argues that Novopharm cannot rely on the information’s in-eourt publication, as it precipitated such publication by infringing upon Glaxo’s patents in Glaxo I. While it is true that parties responsible for the dissemination of another’s trade secret may not benefit from the disclosure, responsibility for dissemination of Glaxo’s “confidential” information must fall on Glaxo.
+N.C.Gen.Stat. § 66-152(3)(b), adopting the language of the Uniform Trade Secrets Act, § l(4)(ii), places upon trade secret owners an affirmative duty to take reasonable measures to maintain the information’s secrecy as a definitional element of the property right.

 Glaxo took no such steps at the previous trial.
-Although some documents containing allegedly misappropriated information were not introduced as evidence in Glaxo I, these documents apparently contain no information not otherwise made a part of that trial's public record.
+Although some documents containing allegedly misappropriated information were not introduced as evidence in Glaxo I, these documents apparently contain no information not otherwise made a part of that trial’s public record.
 Glaxo admitted 135 of its own documents without seal, which it now claims to contain trade secrets, while Novopharm admitted only 42 such documents without seal or objection by Glaxo.
 (Letter from Glaxo counsel to clerk, 9/25/95).
-Among these documents were copies of Glaxo's 3A and 3B processes for the manufacture of Form 1.
-Although these modified Example 32 methods are not stable, they contain some of the "secrets" misappropriated by the Novopharm process: the importance of temperature and pH, and ranges for these variables supplying the specifications set forth in the Novopharm process.
-Glaxo was aware that other generic pharmaceutical companies — including Genpharm, Glaxo's next-scheduled ranitidine litigation opponent — were in attendance at the trial and knew of the exhibits' availability.
-(Brereton Dep., 1/4/95, pp. 201-02).
+Among these documents were copies of Glaxo’s 3A and 3B processes for the manufacture of Form 1.
+Although these modified Example 32 methods are not stable, they contain some of the “secrets” misappropriated by the No-vopharm process: the importance of temperature and pH, and ranges for these variables supplying the specifications set forth in the Novopharm process.
+Glaxo was aware that other generic pharmaceutical companies—including Genpharm, Glaxo’s next-scheduled ranitidine litigation opponent—were in attendance at the trial and knew of the exhibits’ availability.
+(Brereton Dep., 1/4/95, . pp. 201-02).

 Glaxo argues that since no index of the trial exhibits was readily available, the exhibits would be useless to those who observed the trial and copied the exhibits.
-Assuming some non-existent index would have been necessary to distill the "secrets" from Glaxo's exhibits, Novopharm would have been no more capable of committing the tort than the other trial observers.
+Assuming some non-existent index would have been necessary to distill the “secrets” from Glaxo’s exhibits, Novopharm would have been no more capable of committing the tort than the other trial observers.
 Yet these documents were the subject of much testimony in open court and specific discussion in the Glaxo I opinion.
-As a matter of fact, the Court finds no index or other reference material would be necessary to extract the alleged secrets from the public record of the previous trial.
+As a matter of fact; the Court finds no index or other reference material would be necessary to extract the alleged secrets from the public record of the previous trial..

 After the first trial, Glaxo belatedly realized the impact of having submitted its exhibits without seal, and moved to have those exhibits sealed and returned.
-The Court ruled that since the exhibits were "admitted without qualification ... they are matters of public record and shall be handled as such under the normal practices of this court involving the collection, retention and dissemination of trial exhibits."
-(Glaxo I Order, Oct.
-22, 1993).
-Although the Court cannot order the parties to make available trial exhibits that were returned or destroyed at the conclusion of the case, the fact that such exhibits were readily available to, and perused by, the public, nullifies any confidentiality interests in those exhibits and the information they contain.
-If Glaxo's information was not generally known or readily ascertainable, *1302 it certainly was not "the subject of efforts that [were] reasonable under the circumstances to maintain its secrecy."
-N.C.Gen.Stat. § 66-152(3)(b).
+The Court ruled that since the exhibits were “admitted without qualification ... they are matters of public record and shall be handled as such under the normal practices of this court involving the collection, retention and dissemination of trial exhibits.”

 4.

-Glaxo's disclosures at the previous trial notwithstanding, the Court further finds that knowledge that these variables influence ranitidine hydrochloride crystallization is not so distant from the grasp of chemists experimenting with the substance that it may be declared not readily discoverable.
+Glaxo’s disclosures at the previous trial . notwithstanding, the Court further finds that knowledge that these variables influence ran-itidine hydrochloride crystallization is not so distant from the grasp of chemists experimenting with the substance that it may be declared not readily discoverable.

 C.